What Is Multimodal Learning? Engaging Every Learner

 The digital transformation

 The digital transformation has brought virtual reality (VR), augmented reality (AR), gamification, and mobile learning to the classroom and the workplace.
-This infusion of technology ensures the levels of engagement, retention, and comprehension that are normally expected in hands-on, experiential learning environments.
+This new technology infusion can increase engagement and make it easier to combine explanations, demonstrations, and practice.

 Multimodality in e-learning platforms

-E-learning platforms allow instructional designers to cater to multimodal learners.
-Many basic e-learning modules begin with a short video (visual + auditory), then follow up with written materials (read/write) while others employ scenario-based modules that combine text, audio, and video.
+E-learning platforms allow instructional designers to use multimodal instruction.
+Many basic e-learning modules begin with a short video (visual + auditory), then follow up with written materials (read/write).
+Others use scenario-based modules that combine text, audio, and video.

-Advanced e-learning modules use simulations where learners make choices, manipulate virtual objects, and receive instant feedback.
-This essentially replicates the hands-on experience, but has the advantage of taking place in a safe, virtual environment.
+More advanced modules use simulations where learners make choices, manipulate virtual objects, and receive instant feedback.
+This can replicate hands-on practice while keeping learners in a safe, virtual environment.

-Most e-learning modules finish with an interactive assessment—whether through drag-and-drop interactions, recorded presentations, or oral submissions—allowing learners a variety of ways to prove their knowledge.
+Most e-learning experiences end with an interactive assessment—drag-and-drop tasks, short written reflections, recorded presentations, or oral submissions—giving learners multiple ways to demonstrate their new skills.

 Practical strategies for implementing multimodal learning

-Blending teaching instruction with visual, auditory, read/write, and kinesthetic modalities is simple.
-In fact, most educators are probably already doing so.
-Even the simplest PowerPoint presentation is a combination of visual and auditory teaching styles.
+Blending instruction with visual, auditory, read/write, and kinesthetic modalities is simple.
+In fact, most educators are probably already doing it.
+Even the simplest PowerPoint presentation combines visual and spoken explanation.

-But providing even more variety in instructional methods—with careful intention—should be every educator’s goal, whether you’re teaching students in a classroom or building a soft skills e-learning course for your employees.
+Providing even more variety—with careful intention—should be a goal, whether you’re teaching students in a classroom or building a soft skills e-learning course for your employees.

-Let’s take a look at some basic classroom and e-learning strategies to help you cover each learning style.
+Let’s look at some basic classroom and e-learning strategies that incorporate multiple modalities.

-- Techniques for auditory learners include recorded lectures, in-person or online discussion forums, or short microlearning podcasts.
+- Techniques that incorporate auditory learning include recorded lectures, in-person or online discussion forums, or short microlearning podcasts.

-- Tools for visual learners include whiteboard presentations, step-by-step instructional videos, and interactive infographics.
+- Tools that support visual learning include whiteboard presentations, step-by-step instructional videos, and interactive infographics.

-- Approaches for kinesthetic learners include virtual labs and simulations, historical role-play, and station-based learning.
+- Approaches that emphasize kinesthetic learning include virtual labs and simulations, historical role-play, station-based learning, and practice projects.

-- Methods for reading/writing learners include worksheets, research, and essay writing.
+- Methods that support reading/writing include worksheets, research tasks, structured note-taking, and essay writing.

 Examples of multimodal learning in action